mandar-damle/HDM-documentation/pages/01.HDM Documentation/08.vcs/10.Network Planning/30.IPSec Tunnel/default.md

 Here is the process to create the  network for HDM which will act as a WAN and INTERNAL network.

 ```
-Note: The recommendation is to have DHCP enabled for HDM_INTERNAL_NETWORK
+Note: DHCP needs to be enabled and configured for HDM_INTERNAL_NETWORK
 ```

 *   On cloud Vcenter Click on Networking -> SDDC-DSwitch-Private (Right Click)-> Distributed Port Group -> New Distributed Port Group.
 In this wizard, enter the network name and click on next.